Run Mise Tasks From the VS Code Sidebar - CommandTree 0.9.0

 mise tasks, npm scripts, Makefile targets, Just recipes, Taskfile, shell scripts, Python scripts, PowerShell, Cargo, Gradle, Maven, Ant, Deno, Rake, Composer, Docker Compose services, .NET projects, C# scripts, F# scripts, VS Code tasks, launch configs, and Markdown files.

-One extension instead of three.
-Filter by tag, pin favourites, search by text — it all works across every command type at once.
+Filter by tag, pin favourites, and search by text across every command type at once.

 Hover to See What a Task Does